How to Use a Tailscale VPN for Remote Work and Travel

 eth0 at the top specifies that we are using an ethernet connection to our router’s LAN port.
 Using an ethernet/wired connection to your home’s internet service ensures the fastest possible speeds.

-Lastly, disable the DHCP client daemon and switch to standard Debian networking:
+Lastly, switch to standard Debian networking:

 sudo systemctl enable networking